usharesoft/appcenter-docs/end-user/en/source/pages/getting-started.rst

 	`https://uforge.usharesoft.com/signin <https://uforge.usharesoft.com/signin>`_

-The UForgeNow portal is layed out in with the following main tabs:
+The UForgeNow portal has the following main tabs:

 	* ``Dashboard``.
 It shows statistics on your UForge usage.
-	* ``Marketplace``: This page is shown by default when you login.
-This is the area where you can see and share appliances with other users in your organization.
 	* ``VM Builder``: This is where your appliances are created and listed.
 You also go to this page to add custom software, update packages in appliances, and create images, among other things.
 	* ``Collaboration``: This is a private area where you can share appliances with other users who are part of your workspace.
 These users must be invited and join your workspace.
 They can be part of your organization or part or another organization.
 	* ``Migration``: This is where you can launch a scan of a live system, view the results, or compare scans.